sourencho/sourencho.github.io/_posts/1994-11-27-favorites.md

 - The Legend of Zelda: Tears of the Kingdom
 - Cocoon
 - Plate Up
+- Dredge
+- Inside
+- World of Goo

 ### Board Games
 - Puerto Rico